Aayudham (2005 film): Soundtrack

+The soundtrack was composed by Dhina.
+It was released in early October 2004.

 Release

-The film opened to mixed reviews in January 2005 alongside three other Tamil films.
+Aayudham was released on 14 January 2005, during Pongal, and performed average at the Tamil Nadu box office.
+The film's release was hampered by the boxing day tsunami which hit Chennai the month before.

+Critical reception

 Malathi Rangarajan of The Hindu noted that "it's all very fine if you are not looking for anything innovative in the entertainment offered", adding that "Prashanth is too experienced an actor to goof up the role.
 He plays Siva with ease.
 And as always he is more at home in action" and that "Sneha makes proper use of the couple of scenes that offer her a little scope to perform."
-Sify.com noted that film was "below average" and added "The film looks like a poor man’s Ghilli and the story is as old as the hills with no semblance of either style or substance."
-Visual Dasan of Kalki wrote that Aayudham had taken the single line plot from third rated masala films like Jayam and Ghilli.
-He said exaggerations are key in such stories, but in Aayudham, the director was very careful to portray every scene in an interesting way and succeeded in it.
+Sify noted that film was "below average" and added "The film looks like a poor man’s Ghilli and the story is as old as the hills with no semblance of either style or substance."

-The film performed average at the Tamil Nadu box office.
-The film's release was hampered by the Boxing Day Tsunami which also hit Chennai.